 When we make the commitment to embark on a new fitness plan or look to improve our health or physical performance, it’s no secret that proper nutrition is essential.
 Nutrient timing and meal composition are important for energy, recovery, and making you feel like your best self.

 Before diving deeper into the physiological responses the body undergoes during exercise and how that pairs well with our nutrition, keep in mind that consistency and balance are of utmost importance.
 Developing a healthy relationship with both movement and food can best set you up for success in developing a healthy, happy lifestyle.

-At Embrace, we encourage all students to start the day with a very balanced breakfast, including protein, fat, and produce.
-This will properly set students up for fuel during morning movement while honoring hunger and fullness throughout the day.
-All students eat three nutrient-dense meals together each day, with designated snacks in between.
+At Skyterra Young Adult, we encourage all of our guests to start the day with a very balanced breakfast, including protein, fat, and produce.
+This will properly set our guests up for fuel during morning movement while honoring hunger and fullness throughout the day.
+All guests eat three nutrient-dense meals together each day, with designated snacks in between.
 We touch on the importance of consistent meals and joyful movement for a sustainable journey.

 Metabolic Response to Exercise

 Every single minute, the body undergoes a series of physiological adaptations, building up and breaking down for proper functioning.
 With movement, many of these processes are happening faster to adapt to the level of demand that is needed.